 Travel sickness affected a few on the trip, and when we arrived in Morecambe there was very little of the beach to be seen as the tide was very much in!
-Consequently we braved the elements of the freezing temperatures and constant drizzle to complete our residential survey first of all and waited for the tide to retreat in order to complete a beach profile.
+Consequently we braved the elements and the freezing temperatures and constant drizzle to complete our residential survey first of all and waited for the tide to retreat in order to complete a beach profile.

 Spirits were high once a Subway and Burger King had been spotted, and when the group had refuelled we were back outside with the tape measures, clipboards and clinometers.